sandy-pramanik/CCVA-Misclassification-Matrices/README.md

-# Misclassification Estimates Based on CHAMPS Data
+# CCVA Misclassification Matrices

-Estimates of misclassification matrices using the modeling framework from [Pramanik et al. (2025)](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-2/Modeling-structure-and-country-specific-heterogeneity-in-misclassification-matrices-of/10.1214/24-AOAS2006.full) and the limited paired MITS-VA data from the Child Health and Mortality Prevention Surveillance ([CHAMPS](https://champshealth.org/)) project.
-These are the same misclassification estimates used in the `vacalibration` R package on CRAN.
-This repository contains the posterior samples, whereas `Mmat_champs` in `vacalibration` contains the posterior summaries.
-Posterior means and Dirichlet approximations are identical.
+This is the inventory of misclassification matrix estimates for verbal autopsy based cause of death analysis using EAVA, InSilicoVA, InterVA algorithms.
+The estimates are derived using the misclassification matrix modeling framework from [Pramanik et al. (2025)](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-2/Modeling-structure-and-country-specific-heterogeneity-in-misclassification-matrices-of/10.1214/24-AOAS2006.short) and paired CHAMPS–VA cause-of-death data from the Child Health and Mortality Prevention Surveillance ([CHAMPS](https://champshealth.org/)) project.
+CHAMPS and VA causes are interpreted as the true and estimated causes.

+See below for a description of the inventory.
+The .rda file can be downloaded from the [release](https://github.com/sandy-pramanik/CCVA-Misclassification-Matrices/releases/tag/20241004).

 ## Credit